RevEngine3r/telethon-faketls/README.rst

 What is this?
 -------------

-After long wait for Lonami to ass support for EE proxy, i tired up and started implementing it myself !
+After long wait for Telethon to add support for EE proxy, i tired up and started implementing it myself !

 Installing